neumino/neumino.github.io/movies.md

-### The Scent of Rain &amp; Lightning
+### Permission
-*Released on 2018-02-16, vote average 6.5*
+*Released on 2018-02-09, vote average 4*

-When a young woman learns her parents&#39; killer has been released from jail, she is forced to revisit old wounds while discovering the destructive power of hate and the true cost of family secrets fully revealing themselves.
+A woman on the brink of a marriage proposal is told by a friend that she should date other men before spending the rest of her life with her boyfriend.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/CtIyaKnLA_I?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/o0ahdaQgvmY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>